FOOD, FIBER & FAMILY ON ORCAS ISLAND

 CLUN FOREST SHEEP

 Our purebred Clun Forest sheep are the mainstay of our farm.
 Following intensive grazing practices, they tend our pastures and contribute to the ongoing health of the soil.
-This heritage breed is listed as threatened by the Livestock Conservancy and we are committed to protecting and promoting them as an important breed.
-They are incredibly easy to manage and produce a wonderful fleece.
-Each year, we have a small number of lambs available for those seeking new breed stock.
+This heritage breed is listed as threatened by the Livestock Conservancy and we are committed to protecting and promoting their distinct characteristics.
+Each year, we have a small number of lambs and yearlings available for those seeking new breed stock.
+We also sell packaged lamb cuts on the San Juan Islands Food Hub.

 PYGORA GOATS

 Our herd of pygora goats are the resident class clowns.
 They greet us each morning and relish every opportunity to play and explore the farm.
 They complement the sheep grazing by going after taller weeds and bushes.
 Pygoras are a cross between Angora and Pygmy, and they produce an incredibly fine fleece that is baby soft on the skin.
-We shear them twice a year and blend their fleece with the Clun Forest for a particularly fine yarn.
+We shear them twice a year and blend their curly locks with the Clun Forest for a particularly fine yarn.
+See our Online Store for current availability.

 FRUIT & TEA

 This farm was originally a pear and Italian plum orchard like many farms across the Crow Valley.
 Some of the old trees remain, producing a diversity of apples, pears, plums and quince, which we sell locally as well as process ourselves.
-In addition to these heritage trees, we are developing new plots for perennial crops of raspberries, blueberries, and tea to market to the public.
-Young plants are going into the ground now and will be in production in 2024.
+In addition to these heritage trees, we have developed new plots for perennial crops of raspberries, blueberries, and tea to market to the public.
+We have 400 tea plants in the ground now and many more seedlings in the greenhouse, growing deep roots and waiting for Spring to come.